 1. Improper Trimming

 One of the biggest mistakes is neglecting proper trimming.
-A disconnected goatee needs precise edges to look intentional.
+A disconnected style goatee needs precise edges to look intentional.

 Regularly use quality clippers or scissors to define the goatee’s shape and avoid uneven growth.
 Follow the natural line of your facial hair to keep it clean and sharp.